 A minimum of 15 courses (11 courses in Cities and four allied courses in other related fields) is required to complete the major.
 Two introductory courses (185, 190) balance sociocultural and formal approaches to urban form and the built environment, and introduce cross-cultural and historical comparison of urban development.
 The introductory sequence should be completed with a broader architectural survey course (253, 254, 255) and a second social science course that entails extended analysis and writing (229).
 These courses should be completed as early as possible in the first and second years; at least two of them must be taken by the end of the first semester of the sophomore year.

-Writing across multiple disciplines is central to the major, drawing on sources as varied as architectural and visual materials, ethnographic fieldwork, archival and textual study, theoretical reflection and policy engagement.
+Writing across multiple disciplines is central to the major, drawing on sources as varied as architectural and visual materials, ethnographic fieldwork, quantitative study, theoretical reflection and policy engagement.
 Students write and receive commentary on their arguments and expression from their introductory classes through their required capstone thesis.
 While most courses in the major have important writing components, at the moment City 229 acts as our primary writing-intensive course, asking students to draw upon the breadth of their interests to focus on researching, writing and rewriting within a comparative framework.
-In Fall 2018, we will explore other dimensions of writing in the humanities with City 377: Writing Architecture.
-At the same time, students are encouraged to use other classes within the major to develop a range of skills in methods, theory, presentations, oral and written.
+At the same time, students are encouraged to use other classes within the major to develop a range of skills in methods, theory and presentations, oral and written.

 In the senior year, a capstone course is required of all majors.
 Most students join together in a research seminar, CITY 398, in the Fall of that year, writing a 40-60 page thesis on a topic of their choice, based on primary documents and original research and/or design.
 Occasionally, however, after consultation with the major advisers, the student may elect another 300-level course or a program for independent research.
 This is often the case with double majors who write a thesis in another field.